slok/kahoy/README.md

 - Push mode (triggered from CI), not pull (controller).
 - Use Kubectl under the hood.
 - Safe deletion of resources (doesn't use `prune` method to delete K8s resources).
+- Reports of what applies and deletes (useful to combine with other apps, e.g: wait, checks, notifications...).

 ## :shipit: Install